Tag Archives: Authentication

 Enabled SharePoint-Apps only principal

-You have got a Microsoft 365 subscription with SharePoint Online.
+You have a Microsoft 365 subscription with SharePoint Online.
 You use PowerShell, PnP.PowerShell module and MS Graph API to work with SharePoint under current user’s credential.
-So you need to authenticate to SharePoint Online via Connect-PnPOnline and to Microsoft Graph API interactively on behalf of a user.
+You need to authenticate to SharePoint Online via Connect-PnPOnline and to Microsoft Graph API interactively on behalf of a current user.

 Problem